butlerx/recipes/content/au-gratin/index.md

 5. cook and stir for 2 minutes or until thickened.
 6. Remove from heat and stir in cheese until melted.
 7. Add potatoes and onion.
-8. Transfer to a baking dish, cover and bake 1 hour.
+8. Transfer to a baking dish, cover and bake for 1 hour.
-9. Uncover and make for another bake 30-40 minutes or until the potatoes are tender.
+9. Uncover and make for another bake for 30-40 minutes or until the potatoes are tender.